alexandrebodin/webpack-book/basics/Installation.md

 npm install -g webpack
 ```

-When developing, it is good practice to add Webpack as a dependency to your project.
+When developing, it is good practice to add [Webpack](../GLOSSARY.md#Webpack) as a dependency to your project.

 ```
 npm install --save-dev webpack
 ```

+## WebpackDevServer

-Webpack comes with a package for use while developing, so go ahead an install it.
+Webpack comes with a package for use while developing.

+It allows you to build and serve your files on the fly with auto rebuild when you update your files and some other lovely things!
+So go ahead and install it.

 ```
 npm install --save-dev webpack-dev-server